 Standing is the opposite of running; the latter is an athletic activity involving dynamic movement, and the other is all about staying still in one spot.
-But it is much harder than it appears, especially when you’re on your feet the entire day.
+But it is much harder than it seems – especially when you’re on your feet the entire day.

 People working in retail know this, and so do others employed in hospitals and hotels.
 Jobs which involves standing and walking put an enormous amount of stress on your feet.
 Just take a moment to think of it; the entire body weight rests on the feet over a period which could be anywhere between 6 – 14 hours a day.

-Many ER personnel/doctors/nurses regularly work 12-hour shifts, and if this is done wearing regular shoes, the experience can quickly become unpleasant.
-The sole feels tired and strained, and you can’t wait to get home and take your shoes off.
+Many ER personnel/doctors/nurses regularly work 12-hour shifts.
+If this is done wearing regular shoes, the experience can quickly become unpleasant.
+The sole feels tired and strained; you can’t wait to get home and take your shoes off.

 Even shorter shifts of 6 – 8 hours are tiresome.
-In the past, solereview has received numerous footwear recommendation questions from readers employed in the medical and retail industry.
+Solereview frequently receives footwear questions from readers employed in the medical and retail industry.

-When choosing a pair of shoe for being on your feet all day, there are a few desirable design attributes to look for.
+When choosing a pair of shoe for being on your feet all day, there are a few design attributes to look for.
 If this sounds somewhat similar to our walking shoe guide, then that’s because both walking and standing have shared design needs.

 1) The outsole design should preferably be wide and flat: An outsole with full ground contact is important as it helps spread the pressure in an even manner.
 Over a prolonged period of standing, protruding outsole lugs can eventually end up becoming a source of discomfort.

-2) The midsole should possess adequate cushioning: You need a comfortable shoe if you’re going to be standing all day.
-Also, both the forefoot and heel should have ample cushioning because you will constantly transfer weight between the ball of the foot and the heel.
+2) The midsole should be cushioned: You need a comfortable shoe if you’re going to be standing all day.
+Also, both the forefoot and heel should have ample cushioning because you will constantly transfer weight between the heel and the ball of the foot.

-3) A spacious upper for foot splay: A narrow fitting shoe can be torturous during long hours of standing, so you need a shoe with enough splay room for your feet.
+3) A spacious upper for foot splay: A narrow fitting shoe can be torturous during long hours of standing, so you need a shoe with enough splay room.